mojaloop/mojaloop/contribute/Build-and-Publish-NodeJS.md

     email = ${NPM_EMAIL}
     always-auth = true

 The .npmrc file for the repo defines where the private npm package repo is, the authorization token to write to it and the email to notify.
 To test that publishing works locally, you'll run _npm publish_.
 You'll want a local .npmrc file at cd ~ that defines the real values for your email and the auth token.
+[Here are instructions to get the auth token](https://docs.npmjs.com/private-modules/ci-server-config#getting-an-authentication-token).

 CircleCI doesn't have your local environment variables so you have to add the email and auth token to it.
 Use the UI at https://circleci.com/gh/mojaloop/YourRepoNameHere/edit#env-vars to add the two variables.